About

 Our people

-At the University of Wyoming Foundation, impact is more than a measure of outcomes—it's the heart of our mission and the promise of our collective purpose.
+At the University of Wyoming Foundation, impact is more than a measure of outcomes—it's the heart of our mission, our collective purpose.
 It begins with people and is powered by partnership.

 meet our board